guillaumegenthial/guillaumegenthial.github.io/_posts/2017-10-01-image-to-latex.markdown

 # compute the logits scores (before softmax)
 logits = tf.layers.dense(inputs=o, units=vocab_size, use_bias=False)
+# the softmax will be computed in the loss or somewhere else
 ```

 > If I read carefully, I notice that for the first step of the decoding process, we need to compute an $ o_0 $ too, right?

-This is a good point, and we just use the same technique that we used to generate $ h_0 $ but with different weights!
+This is a good point, and we just use the same technique that we used to generate $ h_0 $ but with different weights.

-### Tensorflow details
+## Tensorflow details

 > Well, now that we've covered the essential steps, how to I make it work with the high level functions of Tensorflow like `dynamic_rnn` etc. ?